sovity/edc-ce/docs/getting-started/documentation/httpdata-pull-parameterized.md

 - `"proxyPath": "true"`: enables path-based dataset retrieval
 - `"proxyQueryParams": "true"`: allows dynamic query parameter inclusion

-{% hint style="info" %} As parameterization is optional, these settings do not need to be set to true if the datasource API doesn't support it. {% endhint %}
+{% hint style="info" %} As parameterization is optional, these settings do not need to be set to "true" if the datasource API doesn't support it, then either don't add them at all or set them to "false". {% endhint %}

 ### Consuming Data